Data, Tools and Products

 The Climate Change Resource Center (CCRC) is a web-based, national platform that connects land managers and decision makers with useable science to address climate change in natural resources planning and management.

-Dashboards are business intelligence tools that display data and visualizations, and are designed to facilitate transparency and evidence-based decision making in specific topic areas.
-The primary software used to develop executive and public-facing dashboards in the Forest Service is Tableau, a Salesforce product.
-Publicly available Tableau dashboards include products focused on economic contributions of national forests, timber sales, the Forest Inventory and Analysis (FIA) program, Bipartisan Infrastructure Law investments in wildfire crisis strategic landscapes, and more.
-The quality and accuracy of these products is governed by the Forest Service Chief Data Office.
+Dashboards are business intelligence tools that display data and visualizations.
+They are designed to facilitate transparency and evidence-based decision making in specific topic areas.
+Publicly available dashboards governed by the Forest Service Chief Data Office include products focused on economic contributions of national forests, timber sales, the Forest Inventory and Analysis (FIA) program, Bipartisan Infrastructure Law investments in wildfire crisis strategic landscapes, and more.

 The Forest Inventory and Analysis (FIA) Program is the Nation’s continuous forest census, providing information to assess America's forests by allowing users to create data queries and tables, perform GIS studies, produce forest population estimates, and download raw data for both standard and urban plots.